tkubica12/MicroHack-AppInnovation/docs/ImplementationLog.md

 - Added `SKIP_DB_INIT` env var gate (default '0'); infra/script now pre-creates database aligning with Azure SQL model where database is provisioned separately.
 - Updated `setup.ps1` to add config variables for `$DatabaseName`, optional SQL login creation, and to idempotently create the database via `sqlcmd`.
 - Rationale: principle of least privilege & forward compatibility with Azure SQL where server-level CREATE DATABASE may not be permitted to app principal.
+### 2025-08-29 (Infrastructure - sqlcmd handling simplification)
+- Simplified `Ensure-SqlCmd` to probe only two observed install locations and perform a single winget install attempt, removing multi-fallback complexity for clarity on Server 2025 hosts.
+### 2025-08-29 (Infrastructure - sqlcmd robustness follow-up)
+- Enhanced `Ensure-SqlCmd` to: verify execution (`sqlcmd -?`), persist discovered directory to Machine PATH, and fall back to classic `Microsoft.SQLServer.CommandLineTools` if modern package present but non-functional.
 ## Implementation Log

 ### 2025-08-27